rdaum/rol/README.md

 # "Ryan's Own Lisp"

-A lazy-jitted, garbage collected, dynaamically typed S-expr language, aka Lisp or Scheme-like language in the vague style of Janet and maybe a sprinkle of Clojure.
+A lazy-jitted, garbage collected, dynamically typed S-expr language, aka Lisp or Scheme-like language in the vague style of Janet and maybe a sprinkle of Clojure.

 Is currently missing a pile of features still, but has Janet-like tuples (immutable lists),